-Call it what you will: hemoglobin A1C, glycosylated hemoglobin, HbA1c, or just “A1C,” this number plays a huge role in how your diabetes is managed.
+Call it what you will: hemoglobin A1C, glycosylated hemoglobin, HbA1c or just “A1C,” these numbers, known as A1C levels, play a huge role in how your diabetes is managed.
 It’s also used to diagnose diabetes, as well as prediabetes.
 Your A1C is a blood test that provides information about your average blood sugar levels over the past three months.
 Your provider and diabetes care team use this number to gauge how things are going and if and how to tweak your diabetes treatment plan.
 For most people who have diabetes, the American Diabetes Association (ADA) recommends an A1C of less than 7 percent.
 The American Association of Clinical Endocrinologists (AACE) advises a tighter goal of 6.5 percent or lower.
 Your goal may be completely different, and that’s OK (just make sure you know what it is!).

 Why lower your A1C?

-It’s important to realize that your A1C reflects an average of your blood sugar numbers.
-Your A1C might be 6.7 percent, but that may be because you’re having a lot of low blood sugars, for example.
-For this reason, your A1C should be viewed as part of the picture, and not in isolation.
+It’s important to realize that your A1C levels reflects an average of your blood sugar numbers.
+Your A1C levels might be 6.7%, but that may be because you’re having a lot of low blood sugars, for example.
+For this reason, your A1C levels should be viewed as part of the picture, and not in isolation.
 Your blood sugar readings, frequency of highs and lows, and quality of life need to be considered as part of your overall diabetes management plan.

-How long does it take to get your A1C down?
+How long does it take to lower your A1C levels?

 Unlike your blood sugars, which can go up or down in a matter of minutes, your A1C will take some time to change.
 Remember what your A1C measures: your average blood sugars over the past three months.
-The good news is that if your A1C is on the high side, say, 10 percent or higher, it will likely start to drop within two to three months (in other words, the higher it is, the faster it comes down).
-On the other hand, if your A1C is 7.5 percent, it may take a little longer.
+The good news is that if your A1C is on the high side, say, 10% or higher, it will likely start to drop within two to three months (in other words, the higher it is, the faster it comes down).
+On the other hand, if your A1C is 7.5%, it may take a little longer to lower A1C levels.

 How can you lower your A1C “naturally”?